-When Facebook originally shipped the Oculus Quest 2’s they came in a 64GB version and 256 GB version (that costs $100 more).
-Facebook later removed the 64 GB model from its lineup and the 128GB model became the entry level.
+When Facebook initially shipped the Oculus Quest 2’s, they came in a 64GB and a 256 GB version (costing $100 more).
+Facebook later removed the 64 GB model from its lineup, and the 128GB model became the entry-level.

-As someone who was new to VR when I bought my quest 2, I had no idea if that was enough storage space or not.
+As someone new to VR when I bought my Quest 2, I had no idea if that was enough storage space or not.
 Was it?
 Let’s find out.

 128GB Will Be Plenty For Most Users

-Apps and games will be what eats up the majority of space on the Quest 2 (for most users).
+Apps and games eat up the majority of space on the Quest 2 (for most users).
 Each game averages about 1GB of space (anecdotally).
 Meaning you can have roughly 60-100 games installed simultaneously before running out of space on a 128GB Quest 2.

 When Should You Pay for More Oculus Quest Storage?

-While there aren’t a ton of people that I think NEED more storage, there are situations where it could make sense for you.
+While there aren’t many people that I think NEED more storage, there are situations where it could make sense for you.

 1) You’re Playing a Lot of PC VR Content via Airlink/Steam

-The Quest store weeds out a lot of the apps and VR games that take up outrageous amounts of storage space.
-That said, there are popular games in the Steam store that take up outrageous amounts of space (Half Life Alyx can take up to 68GB!).
+The Quest store weeds out most apps and games that take up outrageous amounts of storage space.
+That said, there are popular games in the Steam store that take up absurd amounts of space (Half Life Alyx can take up to 68GB!).

 That’s doesn’t make the 256GB model a necessity because you can easily install and uninstall games to clear space.
-That said, If you’re really into a handful of outrageously large games I could see it becoming a large annoyance.
+That said, If you’re really into a handful of outrageously large games, I could see it becoming an annoyance.